How RV Systems Work: Water & Power

 Generators

 If you have a generator, this acts just like shore power for your RV.
 You can plug your RV directly into the generator, turn it on and you instantly have power.
 Generators are measured in watts and, depending on the number of watts, you can power different things in your RV.
-We have a 3,500 watt generator and this allows us to run most appliances inside of your RV.
-Generators require gas to run, so be sure and regularly check your levels.
+We have a 3,500-watt generator and this allows us to run most appliances inside of your RV.
+Generators require gas to run, so be sure and regularly check your levels regularly.

 Ben McMillan working with a generator outside of his RV